Mathurdanduprolu/img2pdf/README.md

 - Tailwind CSS

 ## Installation
--Steps to run are written in the blog <https://medium.com/@mathur.danduprolu/building-an-image-to-pdf-converter-with-django-celery-and-redis-2f33506d5956>
+- Steps to run are written in the blog <https://medium.com/@mathur.danduprolu/building-an-image-to-pdf-converter-with-django-celery-and-redis-2f33506d5956>